The complaints process at the University

 What the CRU doesn't do

-The Complaints Resolution Unit does not:
+The CRU does not:

 - Make decisions about academic matters.
 These decisions are only able to be made by relevant academic staff or under academic processes.
 The awarding of marks and grades, applications for advanced standing and eligibility for progression are not able to be reviewed by the CRU unless you believe that you have been unfairly treated and that there is evidence of bias or wrongdoing.